manuelclavel/vgupe2020/day1.md

 [git](https://guides.github.com/activities/hello-world/)

 - [ ] Each student creates his/her own github account.
-- [ ] Team leader sends to @manuelclavel the github usernames of the members of his/her team.
+- [ ] Team leader sends (before Thu, 19 March)
+to @manuelclavel the github usernames of the members of his/her team.
-- [ ] @manuelclavel Create private repositories for each team.
+- [ ] @manuelclavel creates private repositories for each team.
 - [ ] @manuelclavel will have access to the private repositories of each team.